 Since writing is a process and takes regular practice, please make every effort to attend all classes.
 Beyond the necessity of consistent attendance to achieve a satisfactory participation grade, the material you learn in class will benefit you in countless ways.
 Simply put, you cannot achieve a passing grade in the course by being absent.
-I promise I will make our class time worth your while; indeed there is ample time in the course schedule to produce writing so that you have less work to do at home.
+I promise I will make our class time worth your while.
 Attendance will be monitored.
 Other than for reasons of academic accommodation, late assignments will be penalized by 2% per day (including weekends), to a maximum of seven days, at which point the assignment will not be graded.